plandex-ai/plandex/docs/docs/core-concepts/prompts.md

 This will show a smaller version of the plan stream TUI that only includes the `Building Plan` section.

-Like full plan streams, build streams can stopped with the `s` hotkey or sent to the background with the `b` hotkey.
+Like full plan streams, build streams can be stopped with the `s` hotkey or sent to the background with the `b` hotkey.
 They can also be run fully in the background with the `--bg` flag:

 ```bash
 plandex build --bg